Carlos Carneiro (footballer): Playing career

 During his early career, Paços de Ferreira-born Carneiro played for F.C.
-Paços de Ferreira (he would represent boyhood club on three separate stints) and S.C.
+Paços de Ferreira (he would represent his boyhood club on three separate stints) and S.C.
 Covilhã, the latter in the third division.
-In summer 2003, after his second spell at Paços, he signed with Vitória de Guimarães, moving in January 2005 to fellow Primeira Liga team Gil Vicente FC.
+In summer 2003, following his second spell at Paços, he signed with Vitória de Guimarães, moving in January 2005 to fellow Primeira Liga team Gil Vicente FC.

 Carneiro spent the 2006–07 season in Greece with Panionios FC, and began the following in England at Football League One side Walsall, signing on 17 July 2007 subject to international clearance.
-However, he left the latter after having his contract terminated on 5 November, rejoining his first professional club in January 2008.
+However, he had his contract terminated at the latter on 5 November, rejoining his first professional club in January 2008.

 After an additional one and a half years at Paços, being irregularly used and almost always as a late substitute, the 33-year-old Carneiro left for F.C.
 Vizela in the third tier.
 In January 2010, he joined F.C.
 Penafiel of the second.

 Management career

-In May 2010, after helping his last team easily retain their status, Carneiro retired from football and rejoined main club Paços Ferreira as its director of football.
+In May 2010, after helping his last team to easily retain their status, Carneiro retired from football and rejoined main club Paços Ferreira as its director of football.
 Six years later, in the same capacity, he signed with C.D.
 Tondela.

-On 20 May 2019, Carneiro returned to Paços de Ferreira still as a sporting director.
+On 20 May 2019, Carneiro returned to Paços still as a sporting director.